 Like any discipline, there is always more to learn.
 In my experience, other birders are supportive and encouraging, and of course, birding should always be fun!

 There has never been a better time to be a birder.
 It’s an accessible hobby that can be done anywhere by anyone and doesn’t require much equipment.

 Birding can connect you to nature, improve your mental health, and is a great way to make friends in the welcoming and ever-growing Ontario birding community.

-As we head into the second season of the Ontario Breeding Bird Atlas, I hope you consider leveling up your birding skills and pitching in to this enormous team project.
+As we head into the third season of the Ontario Breeding Bird Atlas, I hope you consider leveling up your birding skills and pitching in to this enormous team project.